RosettaCommons/demos/tutorials/advanced_rosetta_scripting/montecarlo_example/monte_carlo.md

 mover, which is another type of "meta mover" that performs iterative trials of a given Mover and evaluates whether that move was *good* or *bad* based on a user-defined scoring metric.
 If a move is *good*, the GenericMonteCarlo mover accepts or rejects that move based on the evaluation of a Boltzmann criterion.

+Let's consider the example of re-designing and refining a peptide that is bound to a protein structure in order to find a peptide with possibly higher binding affinity.
+We will allow the Packer to choose different identities and rotamers for the current peptide in its bound state, while also allowing the backbone torsion angles of the residues at the protein-peptide interface be sampled by a small number of degrees over many iterations.

-Before we can use the GenericMonteCarloMover, we need to create a Mover that we can pass the GenericMonteCarloMover.
+Before we can use the GenericMonteCarloMover for this tasks, we need to create a Mover that we can pass the GenericMonteCarloMover.
 Let's create a ParsedProtocol Mover that first applies the SmallMover and then applies the PackRotamersMover.

-The SmallMover will make small-move style backbone torsion movements that do not minimize downstream propagation.
+  * The SmallMover will make small-move style backbone torsion movements that do not minimize downstream propagation.
-The PackRotamersMover will alter the residue identities and/or sidechain rotamers of specific residues.
+  * The PackRotamersMover will alter the residue identities and/or sidechain rotamers of specific residues.

 We would like to focus the SmallMover and PackRotamersMovers on a small subset of residues in the protein structure.
 To do so, let's add ResidueSelectors that will create four subsets of residues:
  * All residues in chain A (we will call this the "pdz" domain)